Managing Mental Health During a COVID-19 Holiday Season

 What can you do as a medical provider, colleague, friend, or family member?
 Knowledge and compassion are crucial when it comes to preventing suicide.
 Know the warning signs for risk of suicide and ACT – talk to those that you believe may be at risk.
 This can be an awkward conversation, but here are six easy steps from the American Foundation for Suicide Prevention:

 1. Talk to them in private.
 2. Listen to their story.
 3. Tell them you care about them.
 4. Ask directly if they are thinking about suicide.
 5. Encourage them to seek treatment or to contact their healthcare provider or therapist.
 6. Avoid debating the value of life, minimizing their problems, or giving advice.

 Then, be prepared if they are contemplating suicide:

+1. Take them seriously.
+2. Stay with them.
+3. Help them remove lethal means.
+4. Call the National Suicide Prevention Lifeline 1-800-273-8255.
 5. Escort them to mental health services or an emergency room.